See Saw’s mission is to create community-based projects that use theatre as a tool for social change.

-See Saw is an applied theatre company that works with community organizations, schools and local artists to create participatory projects that facilitate:
+See Saw is an applied theatre company that works with community organizations, prisons, schools and local artists to create participatory projects that facilitate:

 an outlet to examine ideas about social injustice and social change